 Try YouTubing “Salsa dance lesson for beginners” to find a variety of video lessons!

 9. Purchase Hispanic-Owned – One of Our Favorite Hispanic Heritage Month Activities!

 This Hispanic Heritage Month, put your money where your mouth is and support Hispanic-owned businesses.

 For example, you can create a list of Hispanic-owned restaurants, companies, and shops.
 Ask everyone on your team to share their suggestions to include!
 If your team is scattered across the globe, you can also include online stores and even Etsy shops.

 Throughout Hispanic Heritage Month (and beyond!), this list will be a handy guide for team lunches, client gifts, and holiday gifts.

 Check out this list of 60 Latinx-Owned Businesses to Support Today and Every Day.

 10. Watch the Hispanic Heritage Awards

 In 1988, the Hispanic Heritage Awards was started to honor Hispanic Heritage Month.
 Each year, top Latino performers pay tribute to the honorees.
 Celebrities take the stage along with educators, innovators, and leaders.
-For instance, last year’s event included Carlos Santana, Salma Hayek, NFL Coach Ron Rivera, and more.
+For instance, past events have included talent like Carlos Santana, Salma Hayek, NFL Coach Ron Rivera, and more.